ibm-cloud-docs/text-to-speech/symbols.md

 -   *In IPA for French,* syllable stress symbols are ignored.
 -   *In SPR for French,* syllable stress symbols are honored.
 If specified, syllable stress must immediately precede the vowel of the syllable.
 In SPR, syllable stress for French is much stricter than for other languages; an error occurs if the stress symbol is in an invalid location.
--   *In SPR for Spanish and Italian,* you can specify only `1` (primary stress).
+-   *In SPR for Italian,* you can specify only `1` (primary stress).
 An error occurs if you specify secondary or no stress.
 -   *In SPR for Japanese,* only `1` (primary stress) and `0` (no stress) are supported.
 An error occurs if you specify secondary stress.
+-   *In IPA for Korean,* syllable stress symbols are ignored.
+-   *In SPR for Spanish,* you can specify only `1` (primary stress).
+An error occurs if you specify secondary or no stress.

 ## Language support for SPR and IPA
 {: #supportedLanguages}